Lichter Filmfest Frankfurt International: Congress “Zukunft Deutscher Film”

 In April 2018, around 100 filmmakers came together during the LICHTER Filmfest in Frankfurt.
 Moved by their belief in cinema, the directors, producers, cinema and festival organizers, sponsors, distribution executives, actors and critics worked on a conceptual changes for the funding and financing, training and film education, distribution and cinema culture that could enliven German film: the “Frankfurter Positionen”.

 One year after starting the “Frankfurter Positionen”, they still made for many discussions.
 A debate on the future of German film funding followed at the Berlinale.
 During the 12th LICHTER Filmfest, a day of talks between representatives from politics took place.
 In the wake of Lichter-On-Demand in the year 2020, the festival initiated a podcast series dealing with the results of right-wing populism and the Corona pandemic on the film sector.
 This series was continued in the wake of the second On-Demand festival edition in 2021 with an english-language panel on the future of film culture.

 The second congress "Zukunft Deutscher Film" (Future of German Film) was planned with the addition of the title "Forum Europa" from the 1 to 3 December 2021 in several of Frankfurts museums and cultural institutions.
 In cooperation with FERA, the European association representing the interests of film and television directors, guests from numerous European countries were invited, including the Greek-French director Costa-Gavras.
 Due to the pandemic, the congress had to be postponed at short notice.

 In preparation for the second congress, the publication "Das andere Kino" (The Other Cinema) was published in December 2021, dealing with the future of cinema in various texts - by Edgar Reitz, Daniela Kloock, Rüdiger Suchsland, Vinzenz Hediger and Nathalie Bredella, among others.

+In April 2025, the fifth congress was held under the theme of “Fear.”
+For three days, filmmakers, scientists, and cultural figures discussed how this fundamental emotion shapes culture, film production, media, and storytelling.

 Attendances

-Starting out with an improvised cinema and 3,300 visitors in its first year, the Lichter Filmfest has evolved into a festival with more than one hundred films and events and 13,000 visitors in 2016.
+Starting out with an improvised cinema and 3,300 visitors in its first year, the Lichter Filmfest has evolved into a festival with more than one hundred films and events and 13,000 visitors.

 Awards and Laureates

 The diverse film culture in Hessen and the Rhine-Main region is being lauded with the Regional Feature Film and Short Film awards.
 Since 2011, the Lichter Art Award honors contemporary video art from all around the world.
 In the internationally advertised VR Storytelling Award, the festival organisers have been searching for extraordinary virtual reality films since 2017.

 The winners are awarded the "Lichter-Bembel," a typical Frankfurt earthenware apple wine pitcher.
-The Best Regional Feature Film Award, sponsored bei Dr. Marschner Stiftung, is endowed with €3,000.
+The Best Regional Feature Film Award is endowed with €3,000.
 For the Best Regional Short, the Lichter Art Award and the VR Storytelling Award, €1,000 are awarded in cash.
 In addition, the Binding Audience Award with a prize money of €2,000 is awarded.
 From 2016 to 2018, the festival also honored the best contribution to the International Program with the International Feature Award, which included €1,500.